 The third option is to reserve the court’s jurisdiction, or power, to award spousal support to you in the future.
 You might choose this option if you decide not to receive support, but you want the right to request it in the future should your situation change.
 This doesn’t mean you’ll get support, but only that you have the right to ask for it later, unlike with a waiver of support.
 You may want to include a date when this option expires and your spouse can no longer request support.

 The final option is a buy-out.
 Instead of having support paid over time, the supporting spouse pays the supported spouse the value of support in a lump payment.
 This becomes part of the asset division and is non-taxable.
 In exchange, both parties waive spousal support.
-The buy-out offers finality, but requires you to have the money available to pay it.
+The buy-out offers finality but requires you to have the money available to pay it.
 The buy-out is only available by agreement.
 The judge cannot order a buy-out.

 A buy-out is very risky.
-You must assume the amount of support and length of time it will be paid, but you can’t know for sure if you’ll keep your job, get a better paying job, or if the supported spouse will remarry.
+You must assume the amount of support and length of time it will be paid, but you can’t know for sure if you’ll keep your job, get a better-paying job, or if the supported spouse will remarry.

 You can better protect yourself by converting these risks to a dollar amount, either to increase or decrease the buy-out amount.
-It still doesn’t guarantee the right amount, but might get the buyout to a more realistic number.
+It still doesn’t guarantee the right amount but might get the buyout to a more realistic number.
 If this option is of interest to you, this is definitely a situation to speak with a divorce professional to walk you through the pros and cons as it applies to your case.

 Negotiating spousal support can lead to a number of conflicts.
 It forces couples to deal with issues like how much each spouse should be earning or spending.
 If money was an issue while married, the spousal support conversation makes it worse.
 If you want to avoid a fight, be creative.
 Don’t focus just on how much is paid or for how long.
-Look for ways to address both of your concerns, whether it’s to include review periods, caps on total support paid, step-downs, a plan for the supported spouse to become self-supporting, or addresses retirement concerns.
-Including these details will reduce conflict, provide you more certainty, and guide any future discussions.
+Look for ways to address both of your concerns, whether it’s to include review periods, caps on total support paid, step-downs, a plan for the supported spouse to become self-supporting, or address retirement concerns.
+Including these details will reduce conflict, provide you with more certainty, and guide any future discussions.